The Complete Uk lawn glossary

 Robbie's Take

 Yellow grass is telling you something's wrong.
 Don't just throw more fertiliser at it.
-Check your pH, consider an iron application if the soil's alkaline, and look for other symptoms that might point to disease.
+Check your pH, consider an iron application if the soil's alkaline.
 Diagnose first, treat second.

 Clay Soil